QueNerguy/WikiQuedia/content/WikiQuedia/Incomplete Notes! and outstanding work.md

 ```dataview
 list from #child and -"Github Backup/WikiQuedia/Mechanical Engineering/5 - Templates" and -#MissingLink
 ```
+%%edit the syntax for  map structuur correcte :/%%
 #### TODO: _bronnen+tekst_ uitbereiden/toevoegen
 ```dataview
 list from #child or #baby and -"Github Backup/WikiQuedia/Mechanical Engineering/5 - Templates" and #MissingLink
 ```
+%%edit the syntax for  map structuur correcte :/%%
 #### TODO: _bronnen_ uitbereiden/toevoegen
 ```dataview
 list from -#child and -#baby and -"Github Backup/WikiQuedia/Mechanical Engineering/5 - Templates" and #MissingLink and #adult
 ```
+%%edit the syntax for  map structuur correcte :/%%
 ---
 ## Al klaar
 ```dataview
 list from "Github Backup/WikiQuedia/Mechanical Engineering/6 - Full Notes"
 ```
+%%edit the syntax for  map structuur correcte :/%%